jseprodi/agent-swarm/README.md

   - `TestAgent`: Writes unit tests and integration tests
   - `DocumentationAgent`: Generates README files, API docs, and code comments
   - `MCPDiscoveryAgent`: Discovers and connects to publicly registered MCP servers
+- **Dynamic Agent Creation**: Orchestrator can automatically create specialized agents when it identifies a need during task decomposition or when no suitable agent exists
 - **MCP Integration**: Extensive use of MCP servers for capabilities like file operations, git, code analysis, external APIs, etc.
 - **Communication Layer**: Message queue for orchestrator coordination, direct calls for sub-agent execution
 - **Task Management**: Centralized tracking of all tasks and their dependencies